mdotey/DomainTimeTracker/README.md

 # Domain Time Tracker
-### A Chrome extension that keeps track of your time on each domain.
+### A Chrome extension that keeps track of your time on each domain written in ReactJS and Javascript.

 ## To install: